My Story

 Read this first;

-As one of the professional instructors for the National Kitchen & Bath Association (NKBA), she offered a comprehensive learning experience to international markets.
-She is an founding member of the Jenn-Air Design Advisory Council.
-In service for eight years, she and other noted design professionals provided feedback from a designer perspective on the Jenn-Air appliance brand as well as other Whirlpool Corporation brands.
+As one of the professional instructors for the National Kitchen and Bath Association (NKBA), she offered a comprehensive learning experience to designers in North America.
+As an honorary founding member of the Jenn-Air Design Advisory Council, she provided perspective on Jenn-Air and other Whirlpool Corporation brands.

-Judith contributes to trade publications for the industry by writing on a variety of topics of interest for both the design professional and homeowner.
-She frequently co-lectures across North America with Corey Klassen about the business side of interior design to other like-minded industry professionals.
-Judith and Corey are regularly featured guests of LuAnn Nigara on her podcasts “A Well-Designed Business”.
+Judith is a frequent contributor to the industry by speaking on a variety of topics of interest for both the design professional and homeowner.
+She has lectured frequently at KBIS and other trade events about the business side of interior design.
+Judith has also been a featured guest for “A Well-Designed Business” with LuAnn Nigara at her trade event and on her podcasts.

 Awards & Accolades